WSYM-TV: WSYM-TV: Journal ownership and Fox affiliation

-On August 7, 1984, Ferguson and Steadman announced the sale of WFSL-TV to The Journal Company, a Milwaukee-based broadcaster that owned two other TV stations and The Milwaukee Journal newspaper, for $9 million.
+On August 7, 1984, Ferguson and Steadman announced the sale of WFSL-TV to The Journal Company, a Milwaukee-based publisher/broadcaster that owned the WTMJ stations in that city and The Milwaukee Journal newspaper, for $9 million, becoming Journal's third television station.
 The deal, finalized at the end of 1984, represented a tripling of an investment of about $3 million.
 Journal overhauled the station's programming, emphasizing syndicated material over movies, and changed the station's call sign to WSYM-TV—"We Said Yes to Michigan"—on March 11, 1985.
 The new call sign referenced the slogan "Say Yes to Michigan", which the state used for economic development and tourism between 1981 and 1997.

-Journal made a second attempt at courting ABC.
-The company already owned an ABC affiliate, KTNV-TV in Las Vegas.
+Journal continued to campaign for Lansing's ABC affiliation, as it had good relations with the network through its second owned station and ABC affiliate, KTNV-TV in Las Vegas.
 The station held talks with ABC in 1985, but ABC—again attempting to avoid upsetting its other affiliates—opted against affiliating.
-Channel 47 passed up on the Fox network when it launched in 1986 and declined to join the Detroit Pistons television network, with general manager Dale Parker reasoning that half of local viewers already got Fox affiliate WKBD-TV in Detroit on cable and thus the Pistons.
+Channel 47 passed up on the Fox network when it launched in 1986 and declined to join the Detroit Pistons television network.
+General manager Dale Parker cited that Detroit's Fox affiliate, WKBD-TV (channel 50), was already a statewide superstation on cable and had over-the-air availability in the market.
+He was concerned that ratings and advertising revenue would be reduced due to WKBD's existing and aggressive out-of-market presence.
 Only upon Parker's departure in late 1988 did WSYM-TV begin to air the Pistons.

 When I owned WSYM, we had a powerful signal.
 When I went to buy a station in Las Vegas, I realized I didn't need all that powerful stuff.
 Once the signal was out of the city, all there was was desert, anyway.
 So when I designed WLAJ, I cut the signal down to just the areas we are targeting.
 It will miss Battle Creek entirely.